rhutkovich/cbh-take-home-project/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here
+### Test coverage
+There are 6 test cases covering possible situations based on provided method's logic before the refactoring:
+ - When there is no event -> return '0' (test was already provided)
+ - When there is no partition key in the event -> return hashed event body
+ - When there is a string partition key in the event and its length is less than or eq 256 -> return key as is
+ - When there is a non-string partition key in the event and its length after stringifying is less than or eq 256 -> return stringify-ed representation
+ - When there is a partition key in the event (regardless if it's string or not) and its length is greater than 256 -> return hashed representation
+I also added helper test method to calculate hash and I intentionally did not imported similar from implementation to decouple it from testing.

+### Method refactoring
+First of all, I moved constants out of the method: there is no reason to create new ones every time the method is get hit.

+Then I noticed how verbose method is.
+It was fully overloaded with "if-else" statements.
+So I decided to use the "Gatekeeper" principle: instead of checking variables for positive cases and then put "else"s for negative ones, I check all the negative cases where some constants / independent values are possible to return.

+After all I also added small `getHash()` function just to get rid of wide lines of hash calculating.
+Since they are used at least twice - it make sense to wrap them and put aside.
+Also, it's quite handy when the hash algorithm needs to be changed: you change it in a single place and that's it!

+Also I was thinking about using ternary if operator, but it seems a bit messy in this particular case, so I decided to leave it as is.